 Busted.
 Eventually, her secret came out.
 Danielle was rushed to the doctor and into a colonoscopy.
 Shock took over when she was diagnosed with a rare colon cancer (something the internet called an "old man's disease") just a few weeks after her seventeenth birthday.
 Seriously!?

 High school mornings in classrooms morphed into nightmare days in cancer-center waiting rooms.
 Yet Danielle stayed hopeful, even grateful, for her illness.
 The way she saw it, fighting cancer spiced up her otherwise-boring testimony.
 And it brought her true love.
 Not until she heard the dreaded "It's cancer" again at age twenty-five did she start to resent so much suffering and question her faith.
 Yet Danielle wasn't about to stop.
-From Times Square to the White House, she became an outspoken survivor by starting a blog, as well as a young wife and a mom.
+From Times Square to the White House, she became an outspoken survivor by starting a blog, as well as a young wife and a mom with a powerful adoption story.
 Eventually, she found the self-acceptance she'd been looking for—it was guided by a still, small voice that had been with her all along.

 In this soul-baring memoir, Blush: How I Barely Survived 17, Danielle reminds us that growing up is never easy, and she shows us how to go head to head with God.
 With out-of-body wisdom beyond its years, Blush beautifully inspires us to accept our imperfections and embrace every season of life.

 Danielle is a strong woman of faith with an inspiring story that speaks to so many relevant issues us gals face from childhood through adulthood!
 This is a powerful and moving story!

 Danielle's story is incredible, and it goes to show that nobody is exempt from trials—including young athletes.
 She's a leading voice for the next generation of girls who are looking for influencers to point them to Christ.